-You’ve probably heard the terms “settlement” and “verdict”, especially in ads for lawyers.
-Though people use the terms interchangeably in everyday conversation, they don’t mean the same thing.
-We’ll get into the definitions for each one below.
+You might have heard the terms ‘settlement’ and ‘verdict’ before.
+Though people use them interchangeably in routine conversation, both have different meanings.
+We’ll get into the definitions for each one below:

 If your case goes to trial, you will receive a verdict.
-In simple terms, a verdict is a decision made about your case.
-A verdict can be made by a jury or a judge, depending on the circumstances.
+In legal parlance, a verdict is a decision made by a jury or judge depending on the circumstances.
 In both cases, the judge and jury will hear the arguments for each side of the case.
 After hearings, they will assess the evidence in total.
-From that they will make a judgement call on if they think the defendant is guilty or not.
-One thing to keep in mind is that even if you receive a verdict in your favor, the other party may try to appeal that decision.
+From that they will make a judgment on whether the defendant is guilty or not.
+It is important to remember that even if you receive a verdict in your favor, the other party may appeal that decision.

-As frustrating as it might be to hear, we can’t answer that right away.
-In truth, no one can instantly assign a dollar value to your case.
-If you find a law firm willing to give you an exact amount after an email or a single phone call- they’re lying.
-In personal injury cases, you want an honest lawyer who will tell you your advantages and disadvantages.
+It may sound frustrating but no one can instantly assign a dollar value to your case.
+In personal injury cases, you want an honest lawyer who will tell you you’re advantages and disadvantages.
 Not someone who promises results before they read your case file.

 How do you get an idea of your case’s worth?
 The best way is to spend time with your attorney and their staff.
 A good law firm will go over your case in detail.
 They will do research and gather as much information as they can.
 Your case worth will also vary depending on if the other party decides to settle or if the case goes to trial.